Pre-commit System

 The four layers form a defense-in-depth chain:

-Layer 2: Skill fires on “commit” / “land” / “done” intent –> Loads full checklist, Claude runs AI analysis –> Writes .claude/.review-completed marker on LAND verdict –> Layer 3: Bash guard hard-blocks –no-verify, hook tampering –> Layer 3: File guard hard-blocks Edit/Write to enforcement files –> Layer 3: Bash guard injects commit reminder if checks above pass –> Layer 1: Pre-commit hook runs deterministic checks –> Layer 4: commit-msg hook checks Co-Author + marker –> Blocks if Claude co-authored without review
+Layer 2: Skill fires on “commit” / “land” / “done” intent –> Loads full checklist, Codex runs AI analysis –> Writes .agents/.review-completed marker on LAND verdict –> Layer 3: Bash guard hard-blocks –no-verify, hook tampering –> Layer 3: File guard hard-blocks Edit/Write to enforcement files –> Layer 3: Bash guard injects commit reminder if checks above pass –> Layer 1: Pre-commit hook runs deterministic checks –> Layer 4: commit-msg hook checks Co-Author + marker –> Blocks if Codex or Claude co-authored without review

 Each layer catches what the previous one might miss: